amamenko/inky-doodle/README.md

 <br />

 The application was built by using React, [Styled Components](https://github.com/styled-components/styled-components), and [NES.css](https://github.com/nostalgic-css/NES.css).
-All Inky Doodle information including names, parent information, images, and order number are stored in a [Contentful](https://www.contentful.com/) space and queried as needed by using Contentful's GraphQL API.
+All Inky Doodle information including names, parent information, images, and order number are stored in a [Contentful](https://www.contentful.com/) space and queried as needed by using Contentful's [Content Delivery API](https://www.contentful.com/developers/docs/references/content-delivery-api).

 Inky Doodles are the intellectual property of Alex Jaloza.
 Inky Doodle assets, info, and initial design mockups courtesy of Alex Jaloza.